nhsd-exeter/dos-capacity-status-api/README.md

 ### Running the unit tests

-The unit tests can be run by executing the following command in the root directory:
+The unit tests can be run by executing the following command in the project root directory:
     ./application/manage.py test api

 ## Todo

-* `application/Makefile` needs to be refactored
 * The `api` image weights more than 300MB.
 Can we drop the build dependencies but still keep `pg_config` binary?
-* Fix the packages versions in the `application/requirements.txt` or do `pip freeze > requirements-lock.txt`